Royce Lewis Player Props: Twins vs. Guardians

 - The Guardians' 3.46 team ERA ranked sixth across all MLB pitching staffs.

-- The Guardians are sending Bibee (1-1) out for his seventh start of the season.
-He is 1-1 with a 2.88 ERA and 34 strikeouts through 34 1/3 innings pitched.
+- Civale (1-1) makes the start for the Guardians, his third of the season.

-- His last time out came on Saturday against the St. Louis Cardinals, when the right-hander tossed six innings, surrendering one earned run while giving up two hits.
+- The righty last pitched on Friday, April 7 against the Seattle Mariners, when he threw 5 2/3 innings, allowing four earned runs while giving up nine hits.

-- In six games this season, the 24-year-old has put up an ERA of 2.88, with 8.9 strikeouts per nine innings.
-Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.